lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 .. image:: default-app-tabs.png

 To change where LXQt saves the default user directories left click on the :guilabel:`User Directories` tab.
 To view what folder to change the default location for use the :guilabel:`Desktop`, :guilabel:`Downloads`, :guilabel:`Templates`, :guilabel:`Public Share`, :guilabel:`Documents`, :guilabel:`Music`, :guilabel:`Pictures`, or :guilabel:`Videos` field to change that default folder for that.
 To bring up a dialog to change your folder press the folder button.
 In the center shows the current path to your documents.
+To go back to the default folder press the leftward pointing arrow with an x in it.

 .. image::  user-directories-tab.png